Coronavirus - Community support

 The Government website is the best source of Coronavirus information and what you can and cannot do.
 For local health information the Gloucestershire NHS website has advice about healthcare and appointments.

 Community support pack

 This pack is to support you and your community during the ongoing COVID-19 situation.
-Within it you’ll find a list of key contacts, resources and information in one place, which we hope you can share with your community to support each other as much as possible during this time.
+Within it you’ll find a list of key contacts, resources and information in one place.

 Support for extremely vulnerable people

 If you have been identified as being at high risk, or you think you have a medical condition that places you at high risk, you can register on the government website for coronavirus support as an extremely vulnerable person.
 This support can be in the form of getting food, basic needs and prescriptions delivered.

 Good hygiene is the best preventative measure.
 Make sure you, your friends, family and colleagues wash your hands regularly and thoroughly.

 There are a number of Community Mutual Aid Groups being set up across the country.
 You can volunteer to set one up if there is not already one in your area.

 The Department for Work and Pensions are regularly updating their website with information on how to claim benefits for people who have been affected by Coronavirus.